Kernix13/beginner-git-commands/README.md

 git push --set-upstream origin fix/something-here
 ```

-Why the difference with the first way with `git push origin fix/catphotoapp-typos` and the second with `git push --set-upstream origin fix/catphotoapp-typos`?
+What is the difference between the first way with `git push origin fix/catphotoapp-typos` and the second with `git push --set-upstream origin fix/catphotoapp-typos`?

 NOTES:

 > `git reset --hard upstream/main` erases any uncommitted changes.
-This is not a required command used everytime you need to push changes to the remote repo - use it wisely and when needed.
+This is not a required command used every time you need to push changes to the remote repo - use it wisely and when needed.

 > `git push origin main --force`, you don’t need to add the `--force`.
 Just doing a regular git push is fine.

-> You only use the `--set upstream` when you need to add **your LOCAL** branch to the **your REMOTE** branch.
+> You only use the `--set upstream` when you need to add **your LOCAL** branch to **your REMOTE** branch.
 But once the new branch is added to the remote repo, then you don’t need to use `--set upstream` each time

 MY FINAL COMMANDS: